 An Individual Axis in Tableau is obtained by adding measure(s) into Rows, or Columns Shelf.
 In this article, we will show you, How to create Individual Axis in Tableau with an example.
 For this, we are going to use the Data Source we created in our previous article.
 So, Please visit Data Labels in Tableau Reports article to understand the Data Source.

 Individual Axis in Tableau Example

 In order to show Individual Axis in Tableau First, Drag and Drop the Color from Dimension Region to Column Shelf.
 Next, Drag and Drop the Sales Amount from Measures Region to Rows Shelf.
 Since it is a Measure value, Sales Amount will be aggregated to default Sum.
 Once you drag them, following Chart report will be generated.

 Next, Drag and Drop one more measure value i.e., Total Product Cost from Measures Region to Rows Shelf.
-Since it is a Measure value, Total Product Cost will be aggregated to default Sum.
-From the below screenshot you can observe that, Tableau has created individual axis for each measure.
+Because it is a Measure value, Total Product Cost is aggregated to default Sum.
+From the below screenshot you can observe that Tableau has created an individual axis for each measure.

 We just added the Colors to the Bar chart by adding the Color Dimension to Color filed present in the Marks shelf.

 Demonstrating Individual Axis in Tableau Line Chart

 In this example, we replaced the Color value with the Order Date dimension (Year) and replaced the Total Product cost with the Order Quantity.
 This will produce the line chart, if not, change the Marks from automatic to Line type.